Compaya/slate/source/includes/_sms.md

 4 | Delivery abandoned

 <aside class="notice">
-If you specify multiple recipients, your response will contain status for every tried recipient.
-If one, or more, messages fail to be delivered, the response result will be returned with a HTTP status code of 207 (Multi-Status) (for easy detection - it has nothing to do with WebDAV, nor do it comply with other RFC standards related to this type of response).
+If you specify multiple recipients, your response will contain a status for every tried recipient.
+If one or more messages fail to be delivered, the response result will be a HTTP status code of 207 (Multi-Status) (for easy detection - it has nothing to do with WebDAV, nor does it comply with other RFC standards related to this type of response).
 In that case, it is advised to traverse the response result for errors, and take appropriate action.
 </aside>